 - Go to Settings > Server-side service monitoring > Request attributes.

-- Click the Edit button of the relevant request attribute.
+- Select Edit for the relevant request attribute.

 With this setting enabled, Dynatrace users who don't have access to confidential data see only an obscured view of masked data.
 For example, while they can see all performance metrics related to the execution of a certain SQL statement, all sensitive values in the statement are represented with asterisks (